nyx-space/quality-assurance/docs/process/design.md

 + Programming Languages
 + Interfaces to hardware, other software, and definitions for off-nominal behavior
 + Approaches to standard spacecraft software architecture items
-+ Software time and vehicle time
++ Time systems used in the software (e.g. TAI or UTC)
-+ Logging capabilities for operations team
++ Logging capabilities for engineers running the software or even operations team
 + Commanding and telemetry rates
 + Onboard messaging and sequencing capabilities for flight software where applicable
-+ Fault and Redundancy Management
++ Fault detection, isolation and recovery (FDIR) management
 + Use of standard libraries, drivers, etc.

 ## Example: guidance laws in Nyx